Smithsonian/sidora-services/readme.md

-# SI - Service Execution Environment (SI-See)
+# SIservices - Microservices Execution Platform
 ## Installation of ServiceMix
 See the ServiceMix [Quickstart](http://servicemix.apache.org/docs/5.0.x/quickstart/index.html) guide [install section](http://servicemix.apache.org/docs/5.0.x/quickstart/installation.html) for help
-> Tested with ServiceMix Versions: 5.0.1, 5.3.0
+> Tested with ServiceMix Versions: 5.3.0 and 5.4.0
->> Note: ServiceMix 5.3.0 prints out an error about an "Unknown signal: HUP" but does not seem to cause an acutal project
+>> Note: ServiceMix 5.3.0 prints out an error about an "Unknown signal: HUP" but does not seem to cause an actual problem

 ### Steps:
 1. Download and extract ServiceMix (http://servicemix.apache.org/)